Don't worry, this transition is the easiest to master and most babies navigate through it fairly quickly without too much fuss.

 When Does It Happen?

-Anytime between 5 and a half to 7 months, your baby will start to show signs of being ready to drop from three daytime naps down to two.
+Anytime between 6 and 8 months, your baby will start to show signs of being ready to drop from three daytime naps down to two.
 Until about 6 months, your baby’s daytime sleep schedule should look something like this…

 But around this time as your baby's awake time increases there will no longer be time to fit in the 3rd nap.